My mom has always made these pickled beets every summer and I've carried on the tradition with my family.

 Yield: 3 quarts

-Place the sugar, cider vinegar, water, salt, and spices in a smaller saucpan.
+- Place the sugar, cider vinegar, water, salt, and spices in a smaller saucepan.
 Bring to a boil and simmer for 15 minutes.
-Pour this pickling liquid into a large glass jar (1.5 liter or 1/2 gallon), add the sliced beets, cover with a lid and refrigerate.
+Pour this pickling liquid into a large glass jar (1.5 liters or ½ gallon), add the sliced beets, cover with a lid and refrigerate.
 Let the beets sit at least a week before tasting.

 These beets make a delicious summer lunch accompanying good cheese and home made bread.
 For vegan beets, make sure the sugar you use is vegan.
 Some white sugar is processed with bone char.